Buju Banton

-Mark Anthony Myrie (born 15 July 1973), professionally known by his stage name Buju Banton, is a Jamaican reggae dancehall musician.
-He is considered to be one of the most significant and well-regarded artists in Jamaican music.
+Mark Anthony Myrie (born 15 July 1973), known professionally as Buju Banton, is a Jamaican dancehall musician.
+He is one of the most significant and well-regarded artists in Jamaican music.
 Banton has collaborated with many international artists, including those in the hip hop, Latin and punk rock genres, as well as the sons of Bob Marley.

-Banton released a number of dancehall singles as early as 1987 but came to prominence in 1992 with two albums, Stamina Daddy and Mr. Mention, the latter becoming the best-selling album in Jamaican history upon its release.
+Banton released several dancehall singles as early as 1987 but came to prominence in 1992 with two albums, Stamina Daddy and Mr. Mention, the latter becoming the best-selling album in Jamaican history upon its release.
 That year he also broke the record for No. 1 singles in Jamaica, previously held by Bob Marley and the Wailers.
 He signed with the major label Mercury Records and released Voice of Jamaica in 1993.
 By the mid-1990s, Banton's music became more influenced by his Rastafari faith, as heard on the seminal albums 'Til Shiloh and Inna Heights.

-In 2009, he was arrested on drug-related charges in the United States, his first trial resulting in a hung jury.
+In 2009, he was arrested for cocaine trafficking charges in the United States, his first trial resulting in a hung jury.
 His 2010 album Before the Dawn won a Grammy Award for Best Reggae Album at the 53rd Annual Grammy Awards.
-In 2011 he was convicted on the aforementioned criminal charge and was imprisoned in the U.S. until December 2018, whereupon he was released, and deported home to Jamaica.
+In 2011, he was convicted on the aforementioned criminal charge and was imprisoned in the U.S. until December 2018, whereupon he was released, and deported to Jamaica.

 Biography

 Background

-Buju Banton was born in Kingston, Jamaica in an area known as Barbican Road, Kingston 8.
+Buju Banton was born in Kingston, Jamaica, in an area known as Barbican Road, Kingston 8.
 Buju is a nickname given to him by his mother as a child.
 Banton is a Jamaican word that refers to someone who is a respected storyteller, and it was adopted by Myrie in tribute to the deejay Burro Banton, whom he admired as a child.
 Buju emulated Burro's rough vocals and forceful delivery, developing his own distinctive style.
 Buju's mother was a higgler, or street vendor, while his father worked as a labourer at a tile factory.
 He was the youngest of fifteen children born into a family that was directly descended from the Maroons of Jamaica.
+In August 2024, Banton said he had traced his origin to the Igbo people according to his bloodline.
+Igbo is an ethnic group predominantly found in Nigeria.
+Singer Sean Kingston allege that Banton is his uncle, but that story is yet to be proven true.

 Banton has homes in Jamaica and Tamarac, Florida (United States).
 He also has 17 children.

 Early career

-As a youngster, Buju would often watch his favourite artists perform at outdoor shows and local dancehalls in Denham Town.
-At the age of 12 he picked up the microphone for himself and began toasting under the moniker of Gargamel, working with the Sweet Love and Rambo Mango sound systems.
+As a youngster, Banton would often watch his favourite artists perform at outdoor shows and local dancehalls in Denham Town.
+At the age of 12, he picked up the microphone for himself and began toasting under the moniker of Gargamel, working with the Sweet Love and Rambo Mango sound systems.
 In 1986, he was introduced to producer Robert Ffrench by fellow deejay Clement Irie, and his first single, "The Ruler" was released not long afterward in 1987.
 This led to recording sessions with producers such as Patrick Roberts, Bunny Lee, Winston Riley, and Digital B.